 - Dry the area completely.
 Open all doors and windows to help air circulate through the affected area.
 Fresh air will help lower indoor humidity and help any remaining water evaporate faster.
 You should also have plenty of fans and dehumidifiers to help dry the area as quickly as possible.

 - Sanitize as thoroughly as you can.
-After you’ve dried the area, it will be time to disinfect and clean.
-Use hot water and dish or laundry soap to loosen any accumulated grime or dirt.
+After you’ve dried the area, it will be time to disinfect and clean it.
+Use hot water, dish, or laundry soap to loosen any accumulated grime or dirt.
 Then, using a combination of 1 gallon of water per 1 gallon of bleach, disinfect the area as well to kill any pathogens that may be growing.
 Let the mixture sit for about 30 minutes, then mop it up.

 - Take out any materials that have been damaged.
-This will be the most involved step of DIY water damage restoration.
+This will be the most involved step of DIY.
 If there was a substantial amount of water, or if it has been standing for more than 48 hours, you may have to remove subflooring, carpeting, and upholstery.

 Frequently Asked Questions